Name : The Administrator

 Commit treason as law enforcement or government official: 20,000,000 to 50,000,000

-PLAYER vs. PLAYER BOUNTY HUNT QUESTS
+PLAYER vs. PLAYER (Including Bounty Hunts)

 HUNTERS vs. CRIMINALS

 Bounty hunters, marines, Cipher Pol agents, and criminal players can choose to engage in a "player bounty hunt" quest together where the bounty hunter or marine attempts to capture the criminal player while the criminal player attempts to escape.
+Alternatively, the quest can simply be a player vs. player quest.
+Even characters from the same faction can engage in PvP.

 Bounty Hunters can capture or kill a criminal player using the rules defined in the Combat Guide.
 Based on whether they kill the player or capture them, they will earn a different percentage of the player's bounty.